amitshr6779/30-Days-Of-Python/13_Day_List_comprehension/13_list_comprehension.md

    (9, 1, 9, 81, 729, 6561, 59049),
    (10, 1, 10, 100, 1000, 10000, 100000)]
    ```
+   **Not Completed**
  4. Flatten the following list to a new list:
    ```py
    countries = [[('Finland', 'Helsinki')], [('Sweden', 'Stockholm')], [('Norway', 'Oslo')]]
    output:
    [['FINLAND','FIN', 'HELSINKI'], ['SWEDEN', 'SWE', 'STOCKHOLM'], ['NORWAY', 'NOR', 'OSLO']]
    ```
+   **Not completed**
    5. Change the following list to a list of dictionaries:
    ```py
    countries = [[('Finland', 'Helsinki')], [('Sweden', 'Stockholm')], [('Norway', 'Oslo')]]
    output: